 Current indicated mileage is 37,732.
 I purchased the car in February of 2013 with with 37,602 miles, so I only drove the car 130 miles!
 The last owner put 6600 miles on the car during that 20 year period of ownership, a figure confirmed by the records with the car from their purchase in 1993.
 It is of course difficult to confirm that the indicated mileage is original, but based on information reported by the prior owner, and based on the lack of wear on the original components of this car, I feel strongly this is the actual mileage on this vehicle.
 You can see various mileage receipts in the paperwork with the car.
 I have shown some of these in the last photo in the gallery, notably, prior owner notes of annual mileage as well as receipts from service shops (primarily for oil changes) that fit in sequence.

-It shines beautifully, the chrome wires are also recent, and everything about this car is nice.
+It shines beautifully, the chrome wire wheels are also recent (original wheels would have been painted gray), and everything about this car is nice.
 Interior is correct and extremely well-preserved, with the original seat belts and a somewhat modern stereo, with removable speakers in the footwells behind the seats.
 The car comes with the original tonneau and a good top with a zip down rear window that appears to be about ten years old.
+Tires are also older.
+The front Vredestein Sprints are almost ten years old.
+The rear Dunlops are older.
+Some people might want to replace the tires because of age.
+I left them because they are not cracked and still ride quite well.
+The battery is also older but works fine.
+The two six volt original batteries have been replaced by one 12 volt which is in the driver side battery box.
+This too is a nice upgrade.
+Two sixes tend to invite more issues-more connections to corrode, more maintenance required, higher battery price, less longevity… both my MGAs have been converted to a single 12 volt battery as we have here.

 Click “read more” below to see the impressive photo album!